Human Resource Management

 UC graduates are found in every kind of organisation.

-As a human resources practitioner, you may work primarily in human resources departments and consulting companies, both in New Zealand and overseas.
+As a human resources practitioner, you may work primarily in human resources teams and consulting companies, both in New Zealand and overseas.
 HR professionals can choose a generalist career, or specialise in areas such as recruitment and retention, performance or talent management, staff pay and rewards, learning and development, performance, coaching, and organisational change.

 Careers as management consultants are also possible and graduates, particularly those with postgraduate degrees, may find this path very rewarding.